Strategy (SuDS) and Design

 Contact us now to get a free quote for your SuDS drainage report or design project

 Helping you meet the surface water drainage and management requirements for your planning application

-Local Planning Authorities and the national environmental agencies are increasingly asking developers to show how they’ll manage surface water for their development in the form of a surface water drainage strategy systems or a sustainable drainage strategies (SuDS) report.
-In some cases you may also be required to provide a second-stage report known as a detailed surface water drainage design.
+Local Planning Authorities and the national environmental agencies are increasingly asking developers to show how they’ll manage surface water for their development in the form of a surface water drainage system or a sustainable drainage strategy (SuDS).
+In some cases, you may also be required to provide a second-stage report known as a detailed surface water drainage design.

-A sustainable urban drainage system (SuDS) or surface water drainage strategy is a report into how surface water, usually caused by rain, affects a site and the surrounding area.
-It establishes how water behaves on a site, and determines the runoff rate, flow pathways and infiltration potential (the likelihood of water being soaked into the ground).
+A sustainable surface water drainage system (SuDS) or surface water drainage strategy is a report into how surface water, usually caused by rain, affects a site and the surrounding area.
+It establishes how water behaves on a site and determines the runoff rate, flow pathways, and infiltration potential (the likelihood of water being soaked into the ground).

-As of April 2015, a change in National policy requires that developments of more than ten units (including residential, industrial, commercial and mixed-use sites) review the potential use of sustainable drainage strategies (SuDS) to achieve betterment on brownfield sites or restrict run-off rates to the greenfield.
+As of April 2015, National policy requires that developments of more than ten units (including residential, industrial, commercial and mixed-use sites) review the potential use of sustainable drainage strategies (SuDS).
+This is to achieve betterment on brownfield sites or restrict run-off rates to the greenfield.
 You may also need a surface water drainage strategy if you’re increasing the footprint of an existing site.